vuejs/docs/src/guide/built-ins/keep-alive.md

 By default, an active component instance will be unmounted when switched away from.
 This will cause any changed state it holds to be lost.

 In the example below, we have two stateful components - A contains a counter, while B contains a message synced with an input via `v-model`.
-Try update the state of one of them, switch away, and then switch back to it:
+Try updating the state of one of them, switch away, and then switch back to it:

 <SwitchComponent />